707-Moira/aiqm2/README.md

 This folder contains geometry optimization results for reactants, 2 products, and transition states at each level of theory for ambimodal reaction between tropone and dimethylfulvene studied in previous work. [_J.
 Am.
 Chem.
 Soc._ **2017**, 139, 8251–8258]

-## To be updated:
+## To be updated
-### Missing results:

 - GMTKN55 benchmark results of ANI-1ccx and various DFT methods
-- Results of single point calculation at CCSD(T)*/CBS level
+- Energies of stationary points for reevaluated subset in BHPERI and ambimodal reaction

-### Jupyter notebooks for calculation and analysis are coming including:
+- Jupiter notebooks for calculation and analysis of ambimodal reactions
-- benchmark AIQM2 on GMTKN55 and generate analysis table
-- visualize the optimized geometries and their normal modes with `freqmol.json` in each subfolder
-- generate the reaction diagram for ambimodal reaction